 What is Uni to Uni Safeguard?

-Find clear, supportive answers to your questions about our counselling services and how we assist those at risk of extremism.
+Find clear, supportive answers to your questions about our counselling services and how we assist those at risk of extremism or looking for a new beginning.

 Who can access the Uni to Uni Safeguard program?

-Our program is open to individuals identified as at risk of extremism, seeking structured support to disengage and reintegrate.
+Our program is open to individuals identified as at risk of extremism and/or seeking structured support to disengage and reintegrate into mainstream.

 How are the counselling sessions conducted?